Falcao, James join injured duo in Colombia squad

-Deportivo Cali midfielder Aguilar, 33, and AC Milan defender Zapata, 31, both received the nod from head coach Jose Pekerman on Monday despite facing fitness problems.
+Deportivo Cali midfielder Aguilar, 33, and AC Milan defender Zapata, 31, both received the nod from coach Jose Pekerman despite facing fitness problems.

-They missed the 0-0 friendly draw with Egypt on Friday, but the Colombian Football Federation confirmed the experienced duo had "intensified" their rehabilitation in an attempt to be ready for Russia.
+They missed the 0-0 friendly draw with Egypt, but the Colombian Football Federation confirmed the experienced duo had "intensified" their rehabilitation in an attempt to be ready for Russia.

 Zapata's availability means there is no place for Santa Fe youngster William Tesillo, while long-serving forward Teofilo Gutierrez also misses out.